 A position of trust exists where an adult, by virtue of their role, is in a position of power or influence over another person.
 Although an adult engaging in any sexual activity with a young person under the age of sixteen would be committing a criminal offence, in some circumstances, engaging in sexual activity within a relationship of trust with a young person between the age of 16-18 years is also a criminal offence.
-For the purposes of this policy and procedure we regard coaches, welfare officers, judges and other officials as being in a position of trust even where the legal definition does not specifically include that role.
+As of 28th June 2022, the law states that those in a position of trust in sports organisations, such as a coach, cannot legally have a sexual relationship with young people under the age of 18 who they have power or influence over e.g., Gymnast/Helper/Volunteer.